David Goldblatt: Influences

 Goldblatt was inspired by photography in magazines such as Life, Look and Picture Post, which helped him with things such as captioning his photographs.
 Goldblatt also cited writers and visual artists as his major influences, among them Jillian Becker, Guy Tillim, Herman Charles Bosman, Nadine Gordimer, Njabulo Ndebele, Ivan Vladislavic and playwright Barney Simon.

 Herman Charles Bosman specifically helped inspire Goldblatt in his second photo essay titled The South African Tatler.

 Goldblatt helped influence the work of the photographer Santu Mofokeng as they studied together during the time of apartheid.
 Together they helped reinvent documentary and conceptual modes of photography, which led them to prominence and influence within documentary photography.

 Later life

-After founding the Market Photo Workshop in Johannesburg in 1989, Goldblatt turned no photographer, struggling or famous, away from his door.
-He was always accessible to everyone no matter what, even in his later life.
+Following the establishment of the Market Photo Workshop in Johannesburg in 1989, David Goldblatt was known for his inclusive approach to photography education.
+He welcomed photographers of all backgrounds and remained accessible to both emerging and established practitioners throughout his career, including in his later years.

 Goldblatt died on 25 June 2018 in Johannesburg from cancer.
 He had created photographs up until his death.
 He was survived by his wife, Lily Goldblatt, children Steven, Brenda, and Ronnie, and two grandchildren.